plexswap/Plexswap-Docs/products/yield-farming/how-to-use-farms.md

 ## Collecting your farming rewards

-Farming will bring you CAKE rewards over time.
-You can collect these rewards and use them to get more LP Tokens, stake them in Syrup Pools, use them to play Lottery, or anything else you’d like.
+Farming will bring you WAYA rewards over time.
+You can collect these rewards and use them to get more LP Tokens, stake them in Gaya Pools, use them to play Lottery, or anything else you’d like.

 ### Returning to your Farm to Harvest

-You can harvest your Farm and Syrup Pool rewards together from the Home page.
+You can harvest your Farm and Gaya Pool rewards together from the Home page.
 If you'd like to collect your farming rewards only, follow along.

-To collect your rewards, you’ll need to visit your chosen Farm and collect the CAKE waiting for you.
+To collect your rewards, you’ll need to visit your chosen Farm and collect the WAYA waiting for you.

 1. Return to the Farms page [here](https://PlexSwap.finance/farms).
 2. Find the Farm you staked your LP Tokens in, and click the row to view details.
-You should see an estimate of your rewards under “Cake earned”.
+You should see an estimate of your rewards under “Waya earned”.

 ![](https://lh5.googleusercontent.com/nBfqNjKcuqvj-LhW76CPmV2pyGS-SwGsf1U\_9top7OS7wnl24xQRzudcOgZbQvNc0P8rQetAU9\_52mB9TatXqyMcdCRyMk0nRzel8BqWPGNyiTBGB8Z-c3LcHTJVXaAb5CWyD5J4)

 1. Click the **Harvest** button and confirm the action in your wallet.
-After a short wait, the CAKE will be claimed to your wallet for you to use as you like.
+After a short wait, the WAYA will be claimed to your wallet for you to use as you like.

 ### How often should I harvest my rewards?